 Residents will be expected to attend and participate in a weekly neuropsychology seminar as well as additional educational programming offered by UNMC, including neurology grand rounds and neurology resident lecture series, throughout their postdoctoral residency.
 Residents will be expected to present once monthly at the weekly neuropsychology seminar on topics pertaining to the focus of their major rotation, as well as present at neurology grand rounds once during their residency.
 Opportunities can also be arranged for shadowing behavioral neurologists, movement disorder specialists, and neuroradiologists to further the resident's knowledge regarding the neurological examination and differential diagnosis of relevant disorders.

-The Clinical Neuropsychology Residency Program is designed to fulfill the licensure requirements for postdoctoral supervised practice and to ensure that trainees are prepared for future board certification in clinical neuropsychology.
+The Clinical Neuropsychology Residency Program is designed to fulfill the Nebraska state psychology licensure requirements and to ensure that trainees are prepared for future board certification in clinical neuropsychology.
 By the completion of the 24-month residency, residents will be expected to be proficient in conducting neuropsychological assessments with a wide variety of patient populations, including conducting clinical interviews, selecting and administering neuropsychological test batteries appropriate to the referral question and population, and conducting feedback sessions to explain results to patients and family members.
 General knowledge of neurological and psychiatric disorders and associated neuropsychological assessment patterns is expected by completion of the training program, with administration of a practice written examination and mock fact-finding oral examination similar to those used for ABPP board certification at the completion of the program.
 The resident is also expected to pass the EPPP by the completion of the 24-month residency.
 Professional practice evaluations are completed and reviewed with trainees every six months.
 Any identified training needs are incorporated into subsequent rotations.

 About Nebraska Medicine